rassweiler/portfolio/content/posts/Farming/Recipes/rassbrau-honey-ale/index.md

 ### Prep

-- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale, yeast pack, scissors. `Do NOT rinse sanitised equipment`
+- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale, yeast pack, scissors. `Use the distilled water to rinse if needed`
-- Add ~8L of water to pot.
+- Add as much water to pot as possible leaving room for the other ingredients. `Any of the 24L that is unable to be added will be added to the fermenter afterwards`
 - Add 1L of water to kettle.

 ### Mash

-- Bring 8L of water up to 66-68 Celsius.
+- Bring pot of water up to 66-68 Celsius.
 - Crush crystal malt if not done at store.
 - Add Crystal Malt to Nylon bag and place in wort.
 - Hold temperature at 66-68 Celsius for 30 minutes.